|This page is current as of December 2023.

 Paul Ellingworth – The Epistle to the Hebrews (New International Greek Testament Commentary).
 Ellingworth’s commentary is widely considered among the strongest commentaries on Hebrews—perhaps even the strongest for scholars and well-trained pastors.
 Because it is a volume in the NIGTC, you will need some knowledge of Greek to enjoy it to the full.
 Those who studied the language and who are interested in a very technical commentary will find that this one deals very well with the Greek text and that it provides insightful commentary.
 Everyone warns, though, that it is not for the feint-of-heart.
 (Amazon, Westminster Books, Logos)

 William L. Lane – Hebrews 1-8; Hebrews 9-13 (Word Biblical Commentary).
 Until quite recently, Lane’s commentary was considered the best of the commentaries written to be accessible to those with little knowledge of Greek.
-Carson compares these volumes with Lane’s and says, “Lane often provides a better mix of tehcnical comment and thoughtful theology.”
+Carson compares these volumes with Lane’s and says, “Lane often provides a better mix of technical comment and thoughtful theology.”
 It always bears mention that the Word Biblical Commentary has an awkward and unhelpful format, so it takes just a little bit more work to read than most.
-(Volume 1: Amazon, Westminster Books; Volume 2: Amazon, Westminster Books)
+(Volume 1: Amazon, Westminster Books, Logos; Volume 2: Amazon, Westminster Books, Logos)

 One commentary I would like to see reviewed is Richard Phillip’s contribution to the Reformed Expositional Commentary.
 I have read it and enjoyed it and know others who relied on it while preaching through Hebrews.
-(Amazon, Westminster Books)
+(Amazon, Westminster Books, Logos)